cyberchallengeit-ve/ctf-ad-rules/README.md

 The _manager_ machine is responsible for dispatching flags to the vulnerable machines, checking services integrity, hosting the scoreboard and updating scores.
 Participants are asked to attack vulnerable machines of other teams to retrieve proofs of successful exploitation (flags).
 Flags must be submitted to the flag submission service hosted by the organisers to score points.
 At the same time, teams must defend the vulnerable services installed on their VMs.
 Teams can do whatever they want within their network segment.

 Internet access is granted to install new software on the VM and on the laptops of participants, if needed.
 Due to environmental constraints (remember that the competition will take place inside a museum!) the bandwidth will be limited: try to get your laptop ready with most tools already installed and avoid wasting time during the game to download large amount of data.
-For the same reason, orgnanisers discourage interaction between CTF network and remote servers (e.g., starting attacks from Google cloud): large computational resources are not required to succeed at the competition.
+For the same reason, organisers discourage interaction between CTF network and remote servers (e.g., starting attacks from Google cloud): large computational resources are not required to succeed at the competition.

 Beware that if you mess up your vulnerable machine, all we can do is reset it to its original state (backup your exploits, tools and patches!).